bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/user-dialog-interface-editor.rst

 The User Dialog Interface editor is used to define the *API (Application Programming Interface*) of a User Dialog.
-Since User Dialogs are components that are intended to be reused, they have to define a stable interface that clients (i.e. processes or User Dialogs) can rely upon.
+Since User Dialogs are components that are intended to be reused, they have to define a stable interface that clients (i.e., processes or User Dialogs) can rely upon.
 An interface is defined independently from the implementation of the User Dialog and therefore separates the way *how* a User Dialog performs its work from the declaration of *what* it is capable to do.